 Google has stated that engagement metrics (which allow Google to measure how much site visitors are engaging with your site and content) are not directly a ranking factor.
 But studies have shown a significant correlation, with high-ranking sites typically being the ones in which site visitors engage.

 - When people find your site through organic SEO, they typically don’t see your home page first.
 They instead find you through the page on your site that ranks the highest for the keyword they used.
-This means you need to envision every page of your site as a potential front door to the rest of your site and as the first impression of your company.
+This means you need to envision every page of your site as a potential front door to the rest of your site and as the first impression of your law firm.

 - Whenever you’re adding pages, consider where they belong, with streamlined simplicity a real bonus.
 A common mistake that lawyers make is adding too many pages to the navigation menu which could dilute the authority flowing to services pages.
-Instead we recommend creating sidebar navigation elements on individual pages to progress deeper into a subject matter.
+Instead, we recommend creating sidebar navigation elements on individual pages to progress deeper into a subject matter.

 - Make sure you also include appropriate site maps so search engines can more easily find and index your content.
 Here is information from Google about site maps.